AndreaRibuoli/RIBY/README.md

 ![base](stilnovo.png)

-Why the file named *NUOVA* is created inside the library name d *PROVA*?
+Why the file named *NUOVA* is created inside the library named *PROVA*?
 All the database aspects of Rails project are configured by means of the YAML file named *config/database.yml*.
 One of the parameters in this file is `default_schema`.
 In our example it is set to 'PROVA':